iraklisangeloudis/GovDecisions/README.md

 # Python Script Scheduled Execution

 This repository contains a Python script that is scheduled to run every hour using Windows Task Scheduler.
-The script runs silently in the background without opening any visible Command Prompt windows.
+The script runs silently in the background.

 ## Getting Started